icopy-site/awesome/docs/awesome/awesome-java.md

 _Frameworks that ease bean mapping._

 - [dOOv](https://github.com/doov-io/doov) - Provides fluent API for typesafe domain model validation and mapping.
 It uses annotations, code generation and a type safe DSL to make bean validation and mapping fast and easy.
-- [Dozer](https://github.com/DozerMapper/dozer) - Mapper that copies data from one object to another using annotations and API or XML configuration.
 - [JMapper](https://github.com/jmapper-framework/jmapper-core) - Uses byte code manipulation for lightning-fast mapping.
 Supports annotations and API or XML configuration.
 - [MapStruct](https://github.com/mapstruct/mapstruct) - Code generator that simplifies mappings between different bean types, based on a convention-over-configuration approach.
 - [ModelMapper](https://github.com/modelmapper/modelmapper) - Intelligent object mapping library that automatically maps objects to each other.